souley/ltacat/README.md

   npm run webpack
 ```

-### Running the express server with frbcat-web:
+### Running the express server with ltacat:
 To start the express server with frbcat-web loaded use the following command:
 ```
 npm run start
 ```

-To run both backends behind the same server use [CaddyServer](https://caddyserver.com/) by running it in root of this repo with:
+To run both backends (ltacat and [lofar_workflow_api](https://github.com/EOSC-LOFAR/lofar_workflow_api)) behind the same server use [CaddyServer](https://caddyserver.com/) by running it in root of this repo with:
 ```
 caddy
 ```

-The web application is running at http://localhost:2015
+The web application is running at http://localhost:2015 after running CaddyServer.